30 January 2018

 In just six months the Directions team helped Netty gain qualifications in health and social care and food hygiene as well as writing CVs and interview techniques.
 The ongoing support and caring treatment she has received has really helped to boost her confidence.

-People who would like to know more about the support the Directions employment service can offer can email: email@example.com or phone: 0161 393 5550.
+If you would like to know more about the support the Directions employment service can offer can email: firstname.lastname@example.org or phone: 0161 393 5550.